erdiaker/torrequest/README.md

     data={'foo': 'bar'}, auth=('user', 'pass'))'
   print(resp.json)

-  # Reset your Tor identity wheneter you want.
+  # Reset your Tor identity whenever you want.
+  # This is likely to change your IP address.
   tr.reset_identity()

-  # TorRequest object also exposes the underlying stem controller
+  # TorRequest object also exposes the underlying Stem controller
-  # and requests session objects for more flexibility.
+  # and Requests session objects for more flexibility.

   print(type(tr.ctrl))            # a stem.control.Controller object
-  tr.ctrl.signal('CLEARDNSCACHE') # check Stem docs for the full API
+  tr.ctrl.signal('CLEARDNSCACHE') # see Stem docs for the full API

   print(type(tr.session))         # a requests.Session object
   c = cookielib.CookieJar()
-  tr.session.cookies.update(c)    # check requests docs for the full API
+  tr.session.cookies.update(c)    # see Requests docs for the full API
 ```

 ## License
 MIT